 Interstate 80 trailblazer signage.
 Photo taken by Joel Windmiller, 03/29/01.

-These freeway entrance shield assemblies are posted in Auburn at the southern end of Nevada Street (at Exit 119A).
+These freeway entrance shield assemblies for Interstate 80 are posted in Auburn at the southern end of Nevada Street (at Exit 119A).
 Photos taken 12/27/04.

 It certainly snows in the Sierra Nevada Mountains, as evidenced by these freeway entrance shields partially covered in snow from a recent storm.
 The last picture shows wood backing of an Interstate 80 freeway entrance shield assembly in the Sierra Nevada.
 Photos taken by Jeff Royston (01/11/00 and 10/05/12).

 A look at the Interstate 80 westbound on-ramp from Donner Pass Road (Historic U.S. 40) near Donner Lake and Truckee.
 Interstate 80 and Historic U.S. 40 travel separate paths from the lake area (elevation 5,935 feet) to Donner Summit (elevation 7,239 feet).
 The climb is dramatic and motorists should be prepared to install snow chains in the advent of snow.
 Photos taken 09/09/05.